skorotkiewicz/pjson-omega/README.md

 ### Ω_ARCHITECTURE

+PJSON OMEGA is designed for portability.
+The same core protocol powers all demos from a centralized location:

-- `src/lib/pj.ts`: The protocol engine.
+- `lib/pj.ts`: The unified protocol engine.
-- `src/app/page.tsx`: The industrial dashboard.
+- `nextjs/`: The industrial Next.js operational dashboard.
-- `src/app/api/pj/stream`: The overlink source provider.
+- `vite/`: The official Vite transmission demo.
+- `examples/`: Standalone CLI proof-of-concept scripts.

 ---